Quantum number assignments of light strange baryons in Regge phenomenology: Results and Discussion

 \item The calculated results in the $(J,M^{2})$ and $(n,M^{2})$ plane for $\Sigma$ baryon are summerized in Tables \ref{tab:table3}, \ref{tab:table7}, and \ref{tab:table11}.
-For the case of $\Sigma$ the masses of well established states; $\Sigma(1670)$, $\Sigma(1775)$, $\Sigma(1915)$, $\Sigma(2030)$, and $\Sigma(2080)$ closely matches with the masses of our estimated results, and our model confirmed the spin parity of these states.
-The PDG states $\Sigma(2455)$, $\Sigma(2620)$, and $\Sigma(2250)$ are two and three starred, their $J^{P}$ values are still unknown.
+For the case of $\Sigma$ baryon the masses of well established states; $\Sigma(1670)$, $\Sigma(1775)$, $\Sigma(1915)$, $\Sigma(2030)$, and $\Sigma(2080)$ closely matches with the masses of our estimated results, and our model confirmed the spin parity of these states.
+The $\Sigma(2455)$, $\Sigma(2620)$, and $\Sigma(2250)$ states are mentioned in PDG with two and three star but their $J^{P}$ values are still unknown.
 The $\Sigma(2250)$ is very close to our predicted mass 2249 MeV having a mass difference of 1 MeV only (see table \ref{tab:table11}).
 So we predicted this state to be $1^{4}F_{\frac{7}{2}}$ having spin parity $\frac{7}{2}^{-}$.
-The states $\Sigma(2455)$ and $\Sigma(2620)$ are fairly close to our estimated masses 2475 MeV and 2624 MeV respectively.
+The states $\Sigma(2455)$ and $\Sigma(2620)$ are fairly close to our estimated masses 2475 MeV and 2609.37$\pm$23.77 with a mass difference of 20 MeV and 11 MeV respectively.
 So we can say that these two states may belong to $1G$ state having $J^{P}= \frac{9}{2}^{+}$ and $\frac{11}{2}^{+}$ (see tables \ref{tab:table3} and \ref{tab:table11}).
-The calculated masses for low lying resonance fairly matches with the results of other theoretical predictions \cite{Faustov,Capstick,Metsch}, but a wide range of mass difference is shown for higher excited states.
+Also, the calculated masses for low lying resonance fairly matches with the results of other theoretical predictions but a wide range of mass difference is shown for higher excited states.
+Our obtained masses in the ($J,M^{2}$) plane for $1S$, $1P$, and $1D$ are close to the results of Refs. \cite{Metsch,Capstick} with a mass difference of few MeV and shows slightly large mass difference with the results of other theoretical predictions.
+Similarly, we compared our calculated results in the ($n,M^{2}$) plane with the results of Refs. \cite{Menapara,Metsch,Capstick,Y. Chen}.
+The masses for low lying states are in good agreement with the results of other theoretical predictions but shows slight large mass difference for higher excited states.\\

+Our calculated ground-state masses of $\Xi$ baryon as 1291.80$\pm$0.01 MeV ($\Xi^{0}$), 1293.06$\pm$0.01 MeV ($\Xi^{-}$) for $J^{P}= \frac{1}{2}^{+}$ is in good agreement with the experimental mass having a mass difference of around 24 MeV and for $J^{P}= \frac{3}{2}^{+}$ our obtained masses 1534.38$\pm$0.91 MeV ($\Xi^{0*}$), 1530.76$\pm$1.55 MeV ($\Xi^{-*}$) are very close to the experimental masses with a mass difference of only 2-5 MeV.
+They also matches very well with the predictions of other theoretical models (see table \ref{tab:table4})